cohere-ai/cohere-toolkit/README.md

 ## Try Now:

 Try the default Toolkit application yourself by deploying it in a container locally.
-Either with `docker run`:
+Either with `docker run`, using the pre-built Docker image provided (note: this does not contain community packages):

 ```bash

 docker run -e COHERE_API_KEY='>>YOUR_API_KEY<<' -p 8000:8000 -p 4000:4000 ghcr.io/cohere-ai/cohere-toolkit:latest

 ```

-or cloning and running locally:
+or cloning and running locally (includes community packages):

 ```bash
 git clone https://github.com/cohere-ai/cohere-toolkit.git